An Erd\H{o}s-Stone type result for high-order spectra of graphs: Introduction

-Cvetkovi$\acute{\mathrm{c}}$, Doob and Sachs posed the problem of high order spectrum of a graph $G$ (see formulas (1.18) and (1.19) in \cite{Book1}).
-In \cite{Liu_2}, the authors showed that the high order spectrum of $G$ proposed by Cvetkovi$\acute{\mathrm{c}}$ et al. is the spectrum of a star tensor of $G$ and studied graphs through tensors.
-An order $m$ dimension $n$ complex tensor $\mathcal{A}=(a_{i_{1}i_{2}...i_{m}})$ is a multidimensional array with $n^{m}$ entries, where $i_{j}=1,2,...,n$, $j=1,2,...,m$.
-In 2005, Qi \cite{Qi} and Lim \cite{Lim} posed the concept of eigenvalues of tensors, respectively.
+In 1980, Cvetkovi$\acute{\mathrm{c}}$, Doob and Sachs \cite{Book1} posed the following high order spectrum of a graph $G$.
+For a vertex $i\in V(G)$, the neighborhood of $i$ is the set of all vertices adjacent to $i$, denoted by $N(i)$.
+If there exists a complex number $\lambda$ and a nonzero complex vector $x=(x_{1},\ldots,x_{n})^{T}$ such that

-In \cite{Liu}, authors proposed another type of high-order spectra of a graph through the clique tensor of a graph, and the spectral Mantel's theorem is extended via the clique tensor.
-In this paper, we focus on spectra of the clique tensor .
+then $\lambda$ is called a quadratic eigenvalue of $G$ (see \cite{Book1}).
+In 2005, Qi \cite{Qi} and Lim \cite{Lim} posed the concept of eigenvalues of tensors.
+In fact, the quadratic eigenvalues of $G$ are the eigenvalues of special third-order tensors (the tensors and the eigenvalues of tensors will be introduced in Section 2).
+In \cite{Liu_2}, the authors extended the quadratic spectrum of $G$ to a higher order and rewrote the high order spectrum of a graph $G$ to the spectrum of a tensor that comes from $G$.
+Furthermore, the authors \cite{Liu} proposed another type of high order spectra of a graph through a clique tensor of a graph, and the spectral Mantel's Theorem is extended.
+In this paper, we focus on spectra of the clique tensor.